 - Most of busy professionals (89%) believe that technology will make meetings easier in the future.

 There are tons of depressing statistics that confirm previous facts.
-Nevertheless, there is no sign that businesses are decreasing their team meeting times.
-Well, we might have one example, how The Whole Foods improved their meetings, but there are still millions of businesses that have done nothing about it.
+Yet, there is no sign that businesses are decreasing their team meeting times.
+This may be because the indicators seem worlds apart.

 Average nr. of employees at a meeting × (average hourly wage of your employees × hours spent on meetings per week) = $ spent on weekly meetings.